 Taormina is a popular resort town in Sicily with many interesting sights and attractions.
 Taormina has remnants of its Greek and Roman past, a medieval quarter and castle ruins, and modern shops and restaurants.
-Perched on the side of Monte Tauro, the town offers fantastic views of the coast and Mt.
-Etna volcano as well as good hiking paths.
-Below the town are excellent beaches where you can swim in the clear sea water.
+Perched on the side of Monte Tauro, the town offers fantastic views of the coast and the Mount Etna volcano as well as good hiking paths.
+Near the town are excellent beaches where you can swim in the clear sea water.

-- Greek Theater: Taormina's Greek theater was built in the third century BC, renovated by the Romans, and is now used for summer performances.
-The theater, built into the hillside, has excellent acoustics and spectacular views of the sea and Mt.
-Etna.
+- Greek Theater: Taormina's Greek theater was built in the third century B.C., renovated by the Romans, and is now used for summer performances.
+The theater, built into the hillside, has excellent acoustics and spectacular views of the sea and Mount Etna.

 - Medieval Quarter: A clock tower gate serves as the starting point for Taormina's picturesque medieval section with its narrow streets and old shops now selling modern clothing, crafts, and souvenirs.

 - Corso Umberto: The lively main street through town, Corso Umberto, is lined with shops and bars.
-Along the street are people-filled squares good for enjoying an outdoor drink and people-watching.
-One of the best squares is Piazza IX Aprile with great sea views.
+Along the street are people-filled squares that are good for enjoying an outdoor drink and people-watching.
+One of the best squares is Piazza IX Aprile and offers great sea views.

 - Piazza Vittorio Emanuele: Taormina's tourist office is in the unique Palazzo Corvaja, a mix of Arab, Norman, and Catalan-Gothic architecture.
-The palazzo also houses the Museum of Sicilian Arts and Traditions (closed Mondays).
+The palazzo also houses the Museum of Contemporary Art in Sicily (closed Mondays).
 In the square are Santa Caterina Church and remains of a small Roman theater.

-- Regional Archaeological Museum: Inside Palazzo Badia Vecchia on a Roman bath site, the museum has finds from Greek and Roman sites.
+- Regional Archaeological Museum: Inside Palazzo Badia Vecchia on a Roman bath site, the museum has pieces from Greek and Roman sites.

-- Medieval Castle and Madonna della Rocca: The ruins of a medieval castle are in a picturesque position at the top of Monte Tauro where you'll find outstanding views.
-There's also a sanctuary from 1640, Madonna della Rocca.
+- Medieval Castle and Via Madonna della Rocca: The ruins of a medieval castle are in a picturesque position at the top of Monte Tauro where you'll find outstanding views.
+There's also a sanctuary from 1640 called Via Madonna della Rocca.

-- Public Gardens: Another good view spot is the public gardens, Via Bagnoli Croce, with flowers and exotic plants.
+- Public Gardens: Another good view spot is the public gardens, Via Bagnoli Croce, which features flowers and exotic plants.

-- Beaches: Below Taormina are beaches, coves, and a peaceful sea perfect for swimming.
+- Beaches: Near Taormina are beaches, coves, and a peaceful sea perfect for swimming.
 There are paths between the town and the coast.
-There's also a cable car to Mazzaro, the beach resort just below Taormina, from Via L Pirandello.
+There's also a cable car to Mazzaro, the beach resort just below Taormina, from Via Luigi Pirandello.
 Buses run to beaches, too.

 - Isola Bella: The beautiful nature reserve of Isola Bella is just south of Taormina.
 A small finger of land connects the island to the beach below Taormina.